EugenePapkou/ansible_docker_nginx_container/README.md

 # ansible_docker_nginx_container
-Automated building of docker container with nginx (with custom start page) inside.
+Automation of building Docker image with nginx web server inside and running it.

 The automation is written on Ansible.
+Container consist of custom web page for web server.

 The result of execution Ansible script:![](/screen_result.png)